runsascoded/bash-markdown-fence/README.md

   ```
   ````

+then run…

 ### `mdcmd`: update command output <a id="mdcmd"></a>

-Then run:
 ```bash
 mdcmd -i README.md
 ```

-The placeholder block will now contain `seq 3` and its output; that's how first block above is rendered!
+The placeholder block above will now contain `seq 3` and its output; that's how first block above is rendered!

 The full README.md block will now look like:
   ````